 - Fall is the best time to order plugs because it gives the nursery enough notice to make sure you get the species you need, but order for spring delivery.

 - Order from a nursery that specializes in locally native plants.
 Look for a nursery that can tell you which ecoregion you are in, and which ecoregion their plants were sourced from.
 Employees at such a nursery will be able to advise you as to the species appropriate for a meadow given your location and site conditions, including deer pressure.
-Also, see HGIC’s Meadow Making webpage for species recommendations.
+Also, see the University of Maryland Extension’s meadow making publication for species recommendations.
 See the Maryland Native Plant Society webpage for a list of nurseries.

 - The desire to order flowers will be strong, however stable meadows are composed of 50 to 70% grasses.
 Order twice as many grass plugs as flower plugs.
 Ordering a higher proportion of flowers will increase maintenance and make the meadow less valuable for some species of insects and ground-dwelling birds.